 Running with asthma can be challenging, but not always impossible.
-Here are my tips on how to run with asthma.
+I've done it successfully for over a decade including running a marathon.
+Here are my tips on how to run with asthma including my running with asthma blog.

 Most of you know I have asthma and I am also a runner.
 It's not the ideal combination, but I make it work.
 I've had to work through lots of health issues to run a marathon, three half marathons, two 15K's, one 10K and countless 5Ks.
 So it's safe to say I have experience on the topic and I have some tricks up my sleeve to help others figure out how to run with asthma.
 So hopefully this will help someone out there in the blog world.